30 October, 2010

 So it has been hot before

-***Contrary to what the red text says in the graphic below, the peak temperature for the present interglacial period is NOT 2c higher than the previous ones.
-It is actually little more than 1c.
-It does, however more clearly show that the knife point shaped rapid drop from the peak has not happened this time.
+The graphic below shows clearly that the knife point shaped rapid drop from the peak has not happened this time.
 Instead of haggling over what has caused the rise in temperature in the last 150 years, we need to figure out why the temperature is NOT dropping.

 And now some background information.
 I’m afraid that many people think that climate is completely unpredictable and entirely erratic.
 This is not true.
 Let me explain why.